 Beyond Webstruxure’s many years designing and developing websites and writing great web content, we’ve lots of experience in project management specific to the web.
 We’ve seen how web projects can go off the rails, and we’ve learned how to keep them on track.
 The key is a collaborative approach.

 Project Management Approach

 Building relationships comes first

 We like to get to know you and your business, gain organisational insights, and find out what makes your company tick.
-When we’re given a project brief, we take the opportunity to analyse what we’re being asked against what we know about you, and also what we know about our industry and changing technology.
-Then we’ll come up with a solution that meets your needs.
+When we receive your project brief we carefully analyse what you’ve asked for in the context of what we know about you, and also what we know about our industry and changing technology.
+Only then will we come up with a solution that meets your needs.

-Of course, some clients prefer or are required to work on a fixed-price basis, and we’re happy to accommodate that too.
+Of course some clients prefer or are required to work on a fixed-price basis, and we’re happy to accommodate that too.

 Webstruxure expects project leads to contribute actively as part of the delivery team.
-This means that we can scale project management effort as and when required.
-Typically, this translates into heavy involvement coordinating budgets and assessing risks up front, a light touch during the bulk of the work, and then detailed oversight of testing/review, issue management and final delivery/installation.
+This means we can scale project management effort as and when required.
+Typically this translates into heavy involvement coordinating budgets and assessing risks up front, a light touch during the bulk of the work, and then detailed oversight of testing/review, issue management and final delivery/installation.

-Delivering bespoke service from end to end: Because we’re a full-service agency, the way we work isn’t to deliver a product or service as though it’s a boxed-up solution.
+We’re a full-service agency so we’re never going to deliver a product or service as though it’s a boxed-up solution.

 Planning a road map and a timeline

 Once you and we agree on a solution we work out a road map of how we’ll get there.
 Sometimes the map is for a short journey from A to B, where the project is to deliver a product or service from start to finish.
 And sometimes it’s a long journey where A is the delivery of a strategy and points B through Z are products and services to be incorporated along the way.
 For each point along the road map we have a project scope, processes within that project, and a timeline for delivery.